robertyawmegbenu/just-eat-data-platform-infra-exercise/README.md

 ### 1. CSV Splitting

-- Preserves **headers** in each output part.
+- Preserves headers in each output file.
-- Ensures **max size** (bytes) and **max line** constraints.
+- Enforces both maximum size (bytes) and maximum lines per file.
 - Flexible CLI with required parameters.

 ### 2. Sanity Checks

-- Verifies **max bytes** and **max lines** constraints for each part.
+- Verifies maximum bytes and maximum lines constraints for each file part.
-- Compares **headers** between original and all split parts.
+- Confirms that headers match between the original file and all split parts.
-- Recombines all split parts into a single CSV and verifies:
+- Recombines all split parts into a single CSV and checks:

   - Total line count matches the original.
-  - Only one header row exists in recombined file.
+  - Only one header row is present in the recombined file.

-- Produces both **JSON** and **human-readable TXT reports**.
+- Generates both JSON and human-readable TXT reports.

 ### 3. Testing

-- `pytest` test suite to ensure splitter logic works correctly.
+- Includes a `pytest` suite to ensure the splitter logic works as intended.
-- Includes tests for:
+- Tests cover:

   - File naming sequence
   - Header preservation
-  - File size & line limits
+  - File size and line limits

 ---

-## Running the Tests First
+## Running the Tests

-Before running the scripts on sample files, verify functionality using `pytest`:
+Before processing large datasets, run the test suite to verify functionality:

 ```bash
 pytest -vvv
 ```

-If all tests pass, you are safe to run the splitter and sanity check on real data.
+If all tests pass, you may proceed with splitting and validating real data.

 ---

 ## Usage

-### 1️.
-Split a CSV File
+### Step 1 — Split a CSV File

-Using the Bash wrapper:
+Using the Bash Script:

 ```bash
 ./file-splitter.sh \